Evaluate the line integral ∫_C y^3 \, ds, where C is the curve g... | Study Prep in Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with evaluating the line integral ∫_C y^3 ds, where C is a curve parameterized by x = t^3 and y = t, for 0 ≤ t ≤ 2.
+You are tasked with evaluating the line integral ∫_C y^3 ds, where C is a curve parameterized by x = t^3 and y = t for 0 ≤ t ≤ 4.
 The integral involves the arc length differential ds, which depends on the parameterization of the curve.

 Step 2: Recall the formula for ds in terms of the parameter t.
 The arc length differential is given by ds = √((dx/dt)^2 + (dy/dt)^2) dt.
-Compute dx/dt and dy/dt using the parameterization of the curve: x = t^3 and y = t.
+Compute dx/dt and dy/dt from the parameterization: x = t^3 and y = t.

 Step 5: Set up the integral for evaluation.
-The integral is now ∫_0^2 t^3 √(9t^4 + 1) dt.
-This integral can be solved using appropriate techniques, such as substitution or numerical methods, but the steps above outline the process to set up the integral for evaluation.
+The integral is now ∫_0^4 t^3 √(9t^4 + 1) dt.
+To solve this, you would typically use numerical methods or advanced techniques, as the integral does not simplify easily into elementary functions.

 Watch next